puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 In the above example, the username and password must be for a user with superuser privileges (i.e., the NetScaler administrator).
 The default admin username is 'nsroot'.
 The certname should be the certname of the NetScaler device.

 Additionally, you must install the faraday gem on the proxy host (Puppet agent).
-You can do this by declaring the `faraday` class on that host.
+You can do this by declaring the `netscaler` class on that host.
 If you do not install the faraday gem, the module will not work.

 ##Usage